 The average truck driver in the 1950s was male, middle-aged, and white.
 Today, trucking is much more diverse.
 Among younger truckers under age 35, more of them are women, Hispanic and more educated than their older counterparts age 55 and older.
 Getting places was certainly less costly than it is today.
 The average price of gasoline was 27 cents per gallon in the 50s.
 Today, diesel fuel is $3.32 a gallon.

 Trucking was just beginning to integrate into pop culture in the 50s.
-There aren’t many people who actually remember the 1950’s TV show Cannonball, where Mike Malone and Jerry Austin hauled freight for C&A Transport Company Ltd. in their GMC Model 950 COE.
-People are more likely to have heard a remake of the original country song “Truck Drivin’ Man,” which made its debut in 1954 and was written and recorded by Terry Fell.
-The song tells a simple story of a day in the life of a truck driver and has since been covered by dozens of musicians, including Willie Nelson and Lynyrd Skynyrd.
+There aren’t many people who actually remember the 1950’s TV show Cannonball.
+Mike Malone and Jerry Austin hauled freight for C&A Transport Company Ltd. in their GMC Model 950 COE.
+People are more likely to have heard a remake of the original country song “Truck Drivin’ Man”.
+It made its debut in 1954 and was written and recorded by Terry Fell.
+The song tells a simple story of a day in the life of a truck driver.
+It has since been covered by dozens of musicians, including Willie Nelson and Lynyrd Skynyrd.

 One of the most popular passenger trucks in 1950 was simply known as “Charlie,” the Chevrolet pickup.
 It was a time of innovation for semi-trucks, with Freightliner’s introduction of the first overhead sleeper cab in 1953 and Kenworth’s release of the first of their cabovers in 1955.
 Both truck manufacturers are still going strong, and Freightliner has the best selling semi-truck in America today.

-Truck decorating has been one way truckers and fleets make their vehicles a little piece of home, often with individual personality as well as those featuring company promotion.
+Truck decorating has been one way truckers and fleets make their vehicles a little piece of home.
+Often involving individual personality as well as those featuring company promotion.
 At home and especially abroad, truck decorating has flourished to become quite a work of art in its own right.

 In the 1950s, truck decorating was nothing like it is today.
 The beer industry was one of the first to use trucks as external billboards.
 One of the most famous early examples of exterior truck decorating were Volvo’s L34 trucks, which were used for the introduction of Coca-Cola soft drink products into Sweden in 1953.
 At the time, it was unusual for Coca-Cola to actively put imagery on the trucks for spreading their product message, with an ad message on top of the special superstructure as well as on big posters on the rear of the trucks.